Sheep-y/BattleTech_Turbine/README.md

 # How It Works

 The mod has a few functional parts.

+Before any work starts, a safety rail is installed around `VFXNamesDef.AllNames`.
+The rail will cache the first name list and return it in all subsequence calls, stopping a potential `NullReferenceException`.

 First is the request filter.
 A cheap and safe check is done after every `DataManagerRequestCompleteMessage` creation.
 If the request is invalid or same as last one, it is filtered out.